Robust Development Methodologies (II)

 No matter what SW one writes, a copyright shall always be specified - no matter

 whether open source or proprietary in its nature.
-With cpplint
+With cpplint, in case one

 forgot, the following error will be shown ”